sape-ru/enterprise-exception/docs/hde/en/experienced/parser.md

 don't need to load all your exception classes at once.

 **Parser** provides you with `loadClass()`.
-This method is called for loading `$config_class_name` class and every exception class you specify in `CLASS_CODE_LIST`.
-Initially this method does nothing but you can redefine it to load a class by its fully qualified name.
+This method is called for loading `$config_class_name` class and every exception class you specify in `CLASS_CODE_LIST` before that class is processed.
+Initially this method does nothing but you can redefine it to load a class by its qualified namespaced name.

 ## Exceptions custom filters

 **Parser** already has built-in [exceptions filters](../dummies/parser.md#filtering-exceptions).
-If you want to add some new filters (for instance if you add new properties to `EXCEPTIONS_PROPERTIES`) you should consider redefining `needFilterException()`.
+If you want to add some new filters (for instance if you add new properties support for `EXCEPTIONS_PROPERTIES`) you should consider redefining `needFilterException()`.
 This method is called after all built-in filters are processed; it answers the question if an exception must be **ex**cluded from processing.

 Initially `needFilterException()` always returns **false** (so _no_ exceptions must be excluded by the method).
-Its arguments are `$filters`, an exception _base code_ and `$options`; `$filters` and `$options` arrays are the arrays specified for `parse()`, they are passed unchanged by references.
+Its parameters are `$filters`, an exception _base code_ and `$options`; `$filters` and `$options` arrays are the arrays specified for `parse()`, they are passed unchanged by references.

 ## Customizing the output